Saints Medical Center

 Saints Medical Center, a hospital, has been called "Lowell General - Saints Campus," since 2012 when it became a part of Lowell General Hospital.
 The campus is located at One Hospital Drive in Lowell, Massachusetts.

 The hospital was created out of a 1992 merger of two of the three hospitals in the city, St. Joseph's Hospital founded in 1839 and St. John's Hospital founded in 1867.
 The name changed to "Saints Medical Center" in 2006.

 In 2010 The hospital was renamed from Saints Memorial Medical Center to Saints Medical Center.

 On July 1, 2012 Saints merged with Lowell General Hospital.
 Several Saints satellite facilities have been reconfigured or cut back following the merger.

+In spring 2023, Saints Medical Centre received a B grading according to hospital safety grades.